 Tokyo National Museum

-at the Tokyo National Museum (Ueno Park, Ueno Station) is the oldest and largest museum in Japan and has one of the world's biggest collections of Japanese and Asian art.
-The collection is so big that only a portion of the 110,000 items can be shown at one time.
+at the Tokyo National Museum Tokyo National Museum (Ueno Park, Ueno Station) is the oldest and largest museum in Japan and has one of the world's biggest collections of Japanese and Asian art, .
+The collection is so big that only a portion of the 117,000 items can be shown at one time.
 Particularly impressive are the displays of painted screens, calligraphy, swords and lacquerware.
 On the vast ground that surround the multiple-building museum are lawns and serene gardens.
 Many of the visitors to the museum come to see the first rate exhibitions rather than the permanent collection

 The Gallery of Eastern Antiquities contains art and archeological objects from all over Asia.
 Among the treasures here are an A.D.
 2nd century Buddha from Gandhara, Pakistan; a mummy in a coffin from ancient Egypt, a 13th century celadon glazed tea bowl and an 11th century paintings of red and white hibiscus flowers by the Chinese artist Li Di.